shirley-wu/shirley-wu.github.io/_pages/about.md

 Within the field of Natural Language Processing (NLP), I'm interested in enhancing **reasoning capability** of NLP systems, especially *multi-modal reasoning* and *tool use* capabilities.

-In the past I also have research experience in text generation and information extraction.

 ## Education

 University of California, Los Angeles, *09/2023 - present*